-MyComputerCareer recognizes that under certain circumstances victims of, or witnesses to, a crime may wish to make an anonymous report of the crime.
+Any staff or student may report a crime or safety issue to crime.safety@mycomputercareer.edu though that reporting is not anonymous, but MyComputerCareer recognizes that under certain circumstances victims of, or witnesses to, a crime may wish to make an anonymous report of the crime.
 There are two avenues for anonymous reporting.
 First, victims or witnesses may report information to the Site Coordinator and request that their identity remain confidential.
 In this type of reporting the Site Coordinator may identify the reporting party only to school officials with a need to know, and who are also bound by the promise of confidentiality to the reporting party.
 It is important to know that since the identity of the reporting party is in fact known, and since no legal protection exists to shield the institution or those of its employees who know the reporting party's identity from being compelled to disclose that information by court order, the identity of the victim or witness may be disclosed if such disclosure is ordered by a court of competent jurisdiction.
 Further, in any situation where the institution concludes that disclosure of the reporting party's identity is necessary to prevent imminent harm to that party or any other individual, the institution may make such disclosure.

 Additionally, the institution has created a secondary and anonymous (optional) reporting form located on our website at the following link: http://info.mycomputercareer.edu/dear-tony/.
-This can be used if an individual doesn't feel comfortable reporting an incident to on-campus personnel.
+This can be used if an student doesn't feel comfortable reporting an incident to on-campus personnel.
 This link sends the message directly to the CEO of MyComputerCareer.
+Employees may contact the CEO via the link: